-Olives are a high-fat fruit and they are full of beneficial compounds.
+Olives are a high-fat fruit that are full of beneficial compounds.

 With a deep mythological history, they were—so the story goes—a gift to humankind from the Greek goddess Athena.

-Now, there are hundreds of varieties growing throughout the world, and they all have a unique appearance, taste, and texture.
+There are hundreds of varieties grown worldwide, and they all have a unique appearance, taste, and texture.

-However, if you’re like most people, you probably only know two types of olives; “green” and “black.”
+However, like most people, you probably only know two types of olives: “green” and “black.”

 Let’s change that.